Do you need help logging into Standards Australia, installing software or viewing and downloading standards?

 TAFE Queensland’s licence agreement with Standards Australia does not permit copying or communication of standards.
 Also remember, downloaded files are stamped with your user details.

-As per the Standards Australia website, the withdrawn status does not impact the document's availability, or public's ability to use the document.
+As per the Australian Standards website, the withdrawn status does not impact the document's availability, or public's ability to use the document.
 Withdrawn standards can still be purchased from our distributors.

 The withdrawn status indicates that the standard is no longer relevant.
 Standards Australia will not undertake further work to maintain or update a withdrawn standard.